Are my gifts tax-deductible?

 What special recognitions are available for donors to the Community Foundation?

 Individuals who make deferred gifts through their will, life insurance policies or charitable trusts are given membership in the Community Foundation’s Cornerstone Society.
-Individuals who give $100 or more each year to the Community Foundation’s operating budget are recognized as members of its Widening Circles Campaign, and businesses are recognized as a Partner in Philanthropy.
+Individuals who contribute to the Community Foundation’s operating budget are recognized as members of its Widening Circles Campaign, and businesses are recognized as a Partner in Philanthropy.
 Additionally, donors who create permanent and pass through funds in their names enjoy the recognition that comes with having their name publicized during Community Foundation activities and within Community Foundation publications.

 How do I request a matching gift?

 An employee matching gift program is an easy way to double your contribution to your favorite fund with The Community Foundation of Frederick County.
 To start the matching gift process, please do the following steps:

 - Check with your employer’s human resources office to see if they support matching gifts.

 - Then, you, the donor, must electronically submit a form through your employer or request a paper form from your HR/personnel office.
 Although many employers offer matching gift programs, each company is different, so it is important to check your company’s guidelines.
 Then, fill out your electronic or paper form and send it in with your gift.

 - If you are required to provide your employer with an Employer Identification Number (EIN), The Community Foundation of Frederick County’s number is 52-1488711.

 If you have any questions about this process or would like additional information, please contact our Philanthropic Services Department by calling 301.695.7660 and Becki DeLauter, Philanthropic Services Manager.

 To request that memorial contributions be directed to the Community Foundation and to establish a link on our website for people to donate, please do the following steps: